dorianclay/BlackJack/README.md

 6. If you stay, the dealer hits until they are over 16.
 7. Highest point value under 22 wins.
 Player wins ties.

+## Why Object Oriented Programming

+We have classes, which are a blueprint for an object.
+This abstracts away the implementation of the object.

+OOP provides abstraction so that we know how a class is used, but don't have to know how it works.

+Some of these basics exist in C as well, such as with `struct` and header files.

+Above all, OOP provides *polymorphism*.
+This allows us to refer to an object as if it were a different kind of object, as long as they're in the same inheritance tree.
+This allows us to write code that acts as a "plugin," where the client can implement their own version of a class with its own behaviors.

+Polymorphism is extremely important and helpful.
+For instance, if we use mySQL for a database, then want to switch from MongoDB, it's easy to switch if there's a "middleman" access layer.

 ## SOLID Principles

 ### **S:** Single Responsibility Principle